-- Individualistic justice has three major features: - 1.
-State centered concept of crime - In the Western Paradigm, crime is defined as an act of individuals in violation of state criminal laws. - The concept of crime is "state centered", and makes an assumption that the state represents people/public interest - Therefore, the issue is that the state must identify and punish the offender. - However, the state does not necessarily represent public interest, since victims' interests are often in conflict with state action and interests.
+Individualistic justice has three major features: state centered concept of crime, offender centered concept of justice, and conflict approaches to justice.

+In the Western paradigm, crime is defined as an act of individuals in violation of state criminal laws (Liu, 2009, 2016, 2018, 2024).
+The concept of crime is "state centered" and assumes that the state represents people or public interest.
+Therefore, the issue is that the state must identify and punish the offender.
+However, the state does not necessarily represent public interest since victims' interests are often in conflict with state action and interests.

-- 2. Offender centered Concept of Justice - State centered concept of crime logically leads to an offender centered justice. - The rights of the offender in the offender centered justice system become the central concern; - The state centered concept of crime and offender centered justice put an imbalance into legal institutions and processes. - In state centered justice, the role of victims becomes marginalized.
-The imbalance is indicated by no consideration of due process for victims. - In offender centered justice, accurately punishing the guilty offender becomes a primary objective of the system.
-Thus offender centered justice tends also to stress retributive punishment of offenders and being chaptalized as retributive justice.
+State centered concept of crime logically leads to an offender centered justice (Zhang et al., 2011).
+The rights of the offender in the offender centered justice system become the central concern.
+The state centered concept of crime and offender centered justice put an imbalance into legal institutions and processes.
+In state centered justice, the role of victims becomes marginalized.
+The imbalance is indicated by no consideration of due process for victims.
+In offender centered justice, accurately punishing the guilty offender becomes a primary objective of the system.
+Thus, offender centered justice tends also to stress retributive punishment of offenders and being chaptalized as retributive justice.

-- 3. Conflict Approaches to justice - I characterize the Western system takes a conflict approach to justice. - Justice is achieved through a legal conflict procedural approach. - It is believed that the truth can only be found through an adversarial system and procedural process based on the due process. - A key criticism is that the resources of the powerful and wealthy can often be translated into advantageous positions in adversarial processes. - Conflict as a context may lead to concealment of truth (which is what the parties often actually do)
+I characterize the Western system takes a conflict approach to justice.
+Justice is achieved through a legal conflict procedural approach.
+It is believed that the truth can only be found through an adversarial system and procedural process based on due process.
+A key criticism is that the resources of the powerful and wealthy can often be translated into advantageous positions in adversarial processes.
+Conflict as a context may lead to concealment of truth, which is what the parties often actually do (Jiang et al., 2014).